-At current levels of funding, we are able to help and support around 66,000 women each year.
+At current levels of funding, we are able to help and support around 50,000 women every year.
 Unfortunately this is barely scratching the surface of the problem of endemic poverty in sub-Saharan Africa.

-We want to dramatically increase our reach by 2022, helping over 100,000 women every year to build a life out of poverty for themselves and their families.
-We estimate that we will need to raise at least £9 million over the next three years.
+So in the next five years, we want to double our reach - helping over 100,000 women every year to build a life out of poverty for themselves and their families.

+We estimate that we will need to raise at least £9 million over the next five years.
 We cannot do this without your support.

-By 2022 400,000

-children each year will have the opportunity to go to school
+By 2021 400,000 children each year will have the opportunity to go to school women each year will have the chance to work their way out of poverty